 So, what to do?

-I can conservatively I’ve improved my time available to work on projects by 20% or more.
+I can conservatively guess I’ve improved my time available to work on projects by 20% or more.
 What would you do with 20% more time in your workday?

 Understand the Difference Between Urgent and Important Tasks

-We are all faced with urgent tasks at work and home daily.
+We’re all faced with urgent tasks at work and home daily.
 I define important tasks as those that help us reach our goals and urgent tasks as those sudden fires that come up that “only” we can handle.
 And you know what, sometimes we are the only ones who can put out the fire.

 At the same time, we have our important tasks to complete.
 These are the tasks that help us reach our goals, get the job done, and drive our mission.
-The trouble is that when we bound to those urgent tasks, we often do so at the expense of our important activities.
+The trouble is that when we jump to those urgent tasks, we often do so at the expense of our important activities.
 The truth is, sometimes you may need to put out the fires, but before you run to the flames ask yourself the following: